sin6pi7/hexp-web/README.md

 Parameter | Expecting | Example
 --- | --- | ---
 NODE_ENV | 'production' or 'development' | 'development'
-NODE_PORT | integer of port to listen on | 3000
+SERVER_PORT | integer of port to listen on | 3000

-NODE_BASEURL | the base url of the webpage | 'http://localhost:3000'
+5. `npm run webpack` - Compile all of the .js files needed for the client side,
+6. `npm run less` - Compile all of the .less files into the necessary .css files for the client side.
+Note that this keeps running watching for changes in the folder, after compiling once, exit the script (ctrl+c),

-5. `npm start` - Start the server,
+7. `npm start` - Start the server,
-6. `npm run nodemon` - Alternatively, start the server in developer mode, restarting after every change made
+8. `npm run nodemon` - Alternatively, start the server in developer mode, restarting after every change made

 ## NPM commands
 1. `npm run nodemon` - Watch for changes in the server files (bin/www) and restart the server as the files are changed
-2. `npm run webpack` - Watch for changes in the javascript files (specified in the webpack.config.js) and compile them as they change
+2. `npm run webpack` - Compile all of the javascript files from the js folder and place them in /public/scripts
+3. `npm run webpack-watch` - Same as 'npm run webpack' but watch for changes to the files and auto compile if there are any changes
-3. `npm start` - Start the server normally
+4. `npm start` - Start the server normally
-4. `npm test` - Run the tests on the project
+5. `npm test` - Run the tests on the project
-5. `npm run lint` - Run the lint beautifier on the project files
+6. `npm run lint` - Run the lint beautifier on the project files
-6. `npm run less-watch-compiler` - Watch for changes in the /less folder, and compile all of the .less files inside, outputing to /public/stylesheets
+7. `npm run less` - Watch for changes in the /less folder, and compile all of the .less files inside, outputing to /public/stylesheets

 ## Server paths
 1. `http://<server_url>/` - Main page of the website, the one used by the users
 2. `http://<server_url>/admin` - Administration page
-3. `http://<server_url>/prototype/<page_name>` - Prototyping page for the specified page (<page_name>)
-4. `http://<server_url>/api` - Path for the public API released by the app
+3. `http://<server_url>/api` - Path for the public API released by the app